 My son always gets chapped lips in the hot sun, having a tube of lip balm in his bat bag is a must to keep him comfortable.

-An easy to apply spray bottle in your child’s bat bag, another for you.
+An easy to apply, high SPF spray bottle of sunscreen in your child’s bat bag, another for you.

 One for each person not playing.
-Bleachers are not your friends, your back will thank me later.
+Coleman makes great camping chairs which do just fine on the sidelines, too.
+Bleachers are not your friends, your back will thank me later!

 Parking fees, entry fees, and concessions, many of these are cash only!
 Take some cash to avoid a trip to the ATM.

 Keep several wet rags in a baggie in your cooler for the sweltering hot days.
+A nice, cold hand towel is a game changer for kids and parents alike.
 Your players, their teammates, and even the other parents will be so grateful.

 11. Extra Resealable Baggies